jwill3821/MossModeling/README.md

 *plot_environment*: creates a plot of the environment and its agents.

-*simulate*: iterates over the agent list and calls their replicate, aging, and `check_if_dead` methods.
-It also updates the environment array and the list of agents based on the new agents and dead agents.
+*simulate*: It updates the environment array and the list of agents based on the new agents and dead agents.
 It then calls `plot_environment` to display the updated environment.
 The simulation runs for a fixed number of time steps, during which agents move, age, and replicate.
 Agents have a limited lifespan, after which they die.

 The `Moss_Agent` and `Weed_Agent` classes inherit from the `Environment` class.
 They represent agents in the simulation that are placed in the environment array. `Moss_Agent` and `Weed_Agent` are identical except for their replicate method.